slab/quill/docs/themes/index.md

 });
 ```

-There is currently only one custom theme.
+There is currently only one predefined theme `snow` for Scribe.

 In the future we will provide more options and even allow you to create your own.
-We will provide documentation and guidance here once the interface is finalized.
+We will provide documentation and guidance here once they are finalized.